liferay-search/liferay-docs/en/developer/frameworks/articles/web-services/04-graphql/04-authenticated-requests.markdown

 ## Using Cookie Authentication or doing a request from the portal

 You can call the GraphQL APIs using the existing session from outside the
-@product@ by passing the session identifier (the cookie reference) and the Liferay Auth Token (a CSRF---Cross-Site Request Forgery---token).
+@sharepoint@ by passing the session identifier (the cookie reference) and the Liferay Auth Token (a CSRF---Cross-Site Request Forgery---token).

-To make an unauthenticated request from outside the @product@ you must provide the `Cookie` identifier in the header:
+To make an unauthenticated request from outside the @sharepoint@ you must provide the `Cookie` identifier in the header:

 ```bash